xhu23/Project2/weekday_is_monday.md

 perspecives that we can group them.
 1\) *Column 3 to Column 13* are all numeric predictors.
-Among them, Column 3 to Column Column 7, and column 12 are about tokens of the article; Column 8 to Column Column 11, and column 13 are about the links, image, video, and keywords of the articles.
+Among them, Column 3 to Column Column 7, and column 12 are about tokens of the article; Column 8 to Column 11, and column 13 are about the links, image, video, and keywords of the articles.
 2\) *Column 14 to Column 19* are all about the topic, or channel of the data.
-So here it will tag 7 types of channels: Lifestyle, Entertainment, Business, Social Media, Tech and World.
+So here it will tag 6 types of channels: Lifestyle, Entertainment, Business, Social Media, Tech and World.
 3\) *Column 20 to Column 28* are all about key word.
 For example, worst keyword, best keyword, average keyword, etc.